yanuartadityan/fs_doggonebad/README.md

 `WORKDIR` is specified into `/app` directory inside the container.
 Hence, all dockerfile operations following this command, will use the `WORKDIR` as relative path :).

+## To-Do

+Some lists of to-do:

+* Create CI/CD template, probably with Gitlab
+* 100% code linting, probably with Black.
+Should be part of point above.
+* 100% coverage test.
+Should be part of point 1.